-Below is 8 signs your bathroom plumbing needs repair.
-If you look out for theses signs you may be able to do a quick DIY or if you let this go then a professional plumber may be needed.
+Below are 8 signs your bathroom plumbing needs repair.
+If you look out for these signs you may be able to do a quick DIY or if you let this go then a professional plumber may be needed.

 Also known by the off-putting term ‘water hammer,’ the sound of knocking pipes when you turn off a faucet happens when the flow of water suddenly stops and a ‘shock wave’ rattles through the pipes.

 Poorly secured pipes or the plumbing system in older homes can also be a cause of rattling pipes.
 Rattling pipes are more annoying than anything else, however, it can get worse over time.